Anyolite/anyolite/README.md

 It might be possible to remove them in future versions, but for now they are potential roadblocks.

-* Only GCC and Visual Studio are officially supported as compilers (others might work)
+* Only GCC and Visual Studio are officially supported as compilers (others might work if the Rakefile is modified)
 * Anyolite for Windows does only work with Crystal version 1.2.0 or higher
 * MRI is currently not supported on Windows